SamuraiWriter7/question-ignition-agent-protocol/README.md

 ## Status

-This project is currently at **v0.3.0-candidate**.
+This project is currently at **v0.4.0-candidate**.

-The current milestone defines the Self-Dialogue Loop as an independent reasoning layer for generating, testing, comparing, and summarizing hypotheses after counter-questioning and before downstream expansion and verification.
+The current milestone defines the Verification Governor as an independent reasoning control layer for checking evidence, contradictions, unsupported inference, scope boundaries, loop repetition, confidence levels, and human review needs before compression and final decision.